 The program encompasses the Montessori Method of teaching and learning and incorporates the ideas and philosophies of the Dr. Maria Montessori.
 The school was founded in 1998 by the owner and Director, Tracy Taylor.
 Tracy discovered the Montessori Method of education during her college years while in school for Elementary Education; it was then that she decided to pursue her career in Montessori education through the Center for Montessori Teacher Education in North Carolina.
 All three of Tracy’s children began their love of learning in Montessori Schools and are well grounded successful young adults today.

 Children’s Montessori School began on Horseshoe Drive in South Central Naples in 1998.
 The current location is located in North Naples, Florida at 2535 Northbrooke Plaza Drive.
-We are approaching our “21st Year Anniversary” and are so thrilled with all of the many children we have had the privilege to watch grow and learn along the way!
+We are celebrating our “25th Year Anniversary” and are so thrilled with all of the many children we have had the privilege to watch grow and learn along the way!

-The program began serving children from the community ages three through Kindergarten, and later included classes for the Toddler age child.
-Currently we offer classes for student’s age twelve months through Kindergarten.
+The program began serving children from the community ages three through five, and later included classes for the Toddler age child.
+Currently we offer classes for student’s age twelve months through five years of age.
 It is the fondness of children; the confidence in the Montessori methodology, and the zest for learning that children inhabit that brought this program to be.